The State And Capital In Chile

 Chile emerged from military rule in the 1990s as a leader of free market economic reform and democratic stability, and other countries now look to it for lessons in policy design, sequencing, and timing.
 Explanations for economic change in Chile generally focus on strong authoritarianism under General Augusto Pinochet and the insulation of policymakers from the influence of social groups, especially business and landowners.
 In this book Eduardo Silva argues that such a view underplays the role of entrepreneurs and landowners in Chile's neoliberal transformation and, hence, their potential effect on economic reform elsewhere.
 He shows how shifting coalitions of businesspeople and landowners with varying power resources influenced policy formulation and affected policy outcomes.
 He then examines the consequences of coalitional shifts for Chile's transition to democracy, arguing that the absence of a multiclass opposition that included captialists facilitated a political transition based on the authoritarian constitution of 1980 and inhibited its alternative.
 This situation helped to define the current style of consensual politics that, with respect to the question of social equity, has deepened a neoliberal model of welfare statism, rather than advanced a social democratic one.

-The state and capital in Chile
+The State and Capital in Chile

-The state and capital in Chile
+The State and Capital in Chile

-Title The state and capital in Chile PDF eBook
+Title The State and Capital in Chile PDF eBook

-Author Eduardo Silva Villalón
+Author Eduardo Bonilla Silva

-Pages 272
+Pages 288

-Release 1996
+Release 2019-10-02

 Genre Chile